TobseF/PhraseAppPropSort/README.md

  * You need consistently formatted  `.properties` over all your projects.
  * You want to reduce merge conflicts.
  * You like to do a `phraseapp pull` without troubles.
- * You use use the GitHub Sync.
+ * You use the GitHub Sync.

 ### Features: